cedricouellet/SleepLogger/README.md

 *SleepLogger* will only work on Windows.

 Why?
-Because I don't like making large-scale apps in JavaScript (with Electron), and am too lazy to learn TypeScript.
+Because I don't like making large-scale apps in JavaScript (with Electron), and haven't gotten to learning TypeScript yet (wanted to dive deeper into the .NET ecosystem).

 ## Features
 - View Statistics